Bloctans/VsBlocAndAlex/README.md

 # VsBlocAndAlex
-An (Abandoned) original Mod made by Bloctans and AlivingBeing/NotChriss
+An (Abandoned) original Mod made by Bloctans and Sammy

 Highly inspired by VS dave and bambi